CedricVanhaverbeke/cv/blogposts/blogging.md

 };
 ```

-If you just want to render your markdown file, you'll be happy with this.
+If you just want to render your markdown file, you'll be happy with this configuration.
 But where's the fun in that?
 We are frontend developers after all.
 Let's customize the generated components.
 The `rehypeReact` constructor allows for an optional `components` key in its configuration object.
 You can pass it an object containing key-value pairs with the HTML tag and its corresponding `React` component:

 ```js
 // src/pages/blog/{MarkdownRemark.id}.js